france-connect/data-providers-examples/nodejs_ES6/README.md

 # data-providers-examples

+## :warning: Deprecation warning :warning: this repository has been moved to https://github.com/france-connect/data-provider-example

 An example of Data Provider for FranceConnect.

 The way a data provider works is explained in [FranceConnect documentation](https://partenaires.franceconnect.gouv.fr/fcp/fournisseur-donnees).